Citadel (TV series): Release

-The six-episode series premiered on Amazon Prime Video on April 28, 2023, with its first two episodes.
+The series had its world premiere, with the release of the first two episodes, on 14 April 2023 as the surprise screening for the opening night of the Sands Film Festival in St Andrews, Scotland.
+The six-episode first season premiered on Amazon Prime Video on April 28, 2023, with its first two episodes.

+The second season premiered on May 6, 2026, with all seven episodes.

 Spin-offs

-Citadel will include spin-off shows in different languages set in the Italian Alps, India, Spain, and Mexico.
+Citadel includes spin-off shows in different languages set in the Italian Alps, India, Spain, and Mexico.
 The Italian series, titled Citadel: Diana, is produced by Cattleya, part of ITV Studios, and was released in 2024.
 At the end of season 1 of Citadel, there was a trailer for Citadel: Diana.
 The series was aired on October 9, 2024.
 The Indian series, titled Citadel: Honey Bunny, starring Varun Dhawan and Samantha Ruth Prabhu, was directed by Raj & DK and revolves around the story of Honey and Bunny, who are the parents of the character Nadia Sinh.
 It premiered on November 7, 2024.
+Both spin-offs were cancelled after their first seasons.

 Reception

 Critical response

-The review aggregator website Rotten Tomatoes reported a 51% approval rating with an average rating of 5.7/10, based on 80 critic reviews.
+For the first season, the review aggregator website Rotten Tomatoes reported a 51% approval rating with an average rating of 5.7/10, based on 79 critic reviews.
 The website's critics consensus reads, "Citadel spares no expense but still feels underdeveloped, yielding a fairly fun spy caper that nonetheless creaks under the weight of its own exorbitance."
 Metacritic, which uses a weighted average, assigned a score of 51 out of 100 based on 29 critics, indicating "mixed or average reviews".

 The Economist called it "a big-budget, low-imagination thriller with plenty of explosions and no surprises."
+Despite the criticism it was picked up for a second season that released in 2026.

+The second season has a 71% approval rating on Rotten Tomatoes based on seven reviews, with an average rating of 5.4/10.

+Screen Rant praised the season's action sequences, writing that the show features "the very best" choreography and fight scenes among Prime Video's action thriller originals, and noted that director Joe Russo's "sharp and high-octane direction" was evident from the opening episode.
+Indian entertainment publication Bollywood Hungama gave the season a positive review, calling it "a fast-paced thriller" and noting that it "benefits from Priyanka Chopra Jonas' action avatar."
+M.N.
+Miller of FandomWire wrote that the second season "finds enough pulpy spy-thriller fun and unexpected charm in Stanley Tucci's scene-stealing turn to make the self-indulgent series an entertaining, but still disposable watch."